My Star Research Team

 4. Ho, S. S., Looi, J. M., Leung, Y. W., & Goh, T. J. (2019).
 Public engagement by researchers of different disciplines in Singapore: A qualitative comparison of macro- and meso-level concerns.
 Public Understanding of Science, 29(2), 211-229. https://doi.org/10.1177/0963662519888761

-Mengxue Ou is a Ph.D. student in the Wee Kim Wee of communication and information at Nanyang Technological University.
+Mengxue Ou is a Ph.D. candidate in the Wee Kim Wee of communication and information at Nanyang Technological University.
 She received her M.A. in Communication from the WKWSCI at NTU, and her B.A. in journalism from the school of communication and design at Sun Yet-sen University in China.
 Her research interests lie in health communication, public opinion, media effects as well as applying the quantitative and qualitative research methods to do research.

 During her undergraduate study, she won the second and third class scholarships respectively in the first and second year.
 During her third year, she worked as an intern in the New York Times Beijing bureau and the Beijing News and published stories in both Chinese and English.
 In her senior year, she won a scholarship to exchange at the University of Strasbourg in France.
 Her final year project was awarded the Sun Yat-sen university excellent graduation thesis scholarship.
 When she is available, she enjoys jogging, traveling and watching movies.